VRUX-CO/VRDesignLab/Readme.md

-# An open source VR design project written in [Unity](http://unity3d.com)
+# VR design project written in [Unity](http://unity3d.com)

 ## Runs on Cardboard, DK2, GearVR.

 Inspired by Google's <a href="https://play.google.com/store/apps/details?id=com.google.vr.cardboard.apps.designlab&hl=en" target="_blank">Cardboard Design Lab</a> Android app.
 VRUX Design Lab was designed to showcase the dos and donts of VR with instructional labs inside of VR.
 It was designed to be extensible so anyone with a new idea can add a new lab.
 It's simple to add additional labs and hook them up to the main menu.

 This is a VR community owned project.
+Open sourced.
 [No License](http://choosealicense.com/no-license/).

 Send us your pull requests!